basp/nanibot/README.md

 > nani_bot:connect().
 ```

 And...
-Nothing happens.
-You might see some output going across your screen,
-that's normal.
+Eventually you should get some notifications in your shell.
 The bot is connecting.
-Once it's ready you can tell it to join
+Once it's ready you can tell it to join some channel:
-some channel:
 ```
 > nani_bot:join("##somechannel").
 ```

+Note that the bot is ready once it received the `RPL_WELCOME` message
+from the server.
+At this point you can send it other commands (see below).

+Note that when dealing with the bot in an interactive way (as we are doing)
+in the Erlang shell, we have to watch for this event.
+When you register
+middleware (plugins) this will be handled automatically and you can be sure
+it will only run once the bot is really ready.

 ### doing stuff
 As of yet, the bot doesn't do anything by itself.
 However you can do some